saibotsivad/cached.davistobias.com/content/pasta-fagioli-soup.md

 ## modifications

-- We enjoy more pasta, so upped the datilini to 2 cups overall
+- We enjoy more pasta, so upped the ditalini to 2 cups overall
 - You can never go wrong with more onion, we just use half of a medium yellow, which is about a cup worth